ongkasit/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    - The DOM stands for Document Object Model.
+It is a representation of the HTML file that could be created using Javascript.
+The DOM allows for easier manipulation of code, making the code more dynamic.

 2. What is an event?
+    - An event is certain behavior performed by a user or browser that could be used to trigger a given function.

 3. What is an event listener?
+    - The event listener is a cb function that "listens" for an event to occur and execute a responsive interface to an element.

 4. Why would we convert a NodeList into an Array?
+    - Because NodeList is a browser API, and not a Javascript API so all of the Javascript methods are not available to NodeList.

 5. What is a component?
+    - Components are functions that are small and reusable.
+It allows developers to practice the DRY method, and create less confusion when creating bigger applications.

 ### Git Set up